muratk3n/thirdwave/en/tweets/2019/week29.md

 ---

 Melania Trump..
 Is she a paisan?
 She's got that Sophie Louren thing going on.
-Cat girl..
+Cat woman..
 Meow.

 Uh-Dough-nald, uh let's do it in uh Roosevelt uh room uh.